 With the exception of Ladd Creek, Coe Branch, Eliot Branch, and the MFHR, streams in the action area are spring fed and generally quite clear.
 Naturally turbid conditions would only occur during high water periods.
 Given their glacial source Coe Branch, Eliot Branch, and Ladd Creek are naturally turbid in summer and fall, and they have a large impact on lower valley streams in this regard.
 Native aquatic animals have evolved around these conditions; altering distribution and habitat use if necessary.
 For example, the Columbia duskysnail has never been found in glacially influenced streams on the Forest based on surveys conducted to date; however, they are present in the action area in clear springs feeding Coe Branch (Mt.
-Hood National Forest, unpublished data) and likely in other clear water tributaries as well.
+Hood National Forest, unpublished data) and likely in at least one other small tributary to Toney Creek (Chris Rossel, Fisheries Biologist, Mt.
+Hood National Forest, Personal Communication, 2013).
 Chinook salmon spawning has been documented in the MFHR and WFHR despite normal turbid conditions in the fall.

 Few activities outlined in the Proposed Action would result in an increase in turbidity because actions would occur well away from water, including silvicultural treatments.
-Culvert replacement and removal in perennial streams could increase turbidity for short periods.
+Culvert replacement in the perennial tributary to Tony Creek could increase turbidity for a short period.
 Road maintenance, especially blading and ditch cleaning could increase turbidity in streams, but only after the first substantial precipitation event as that is when disturbed soil would be mobilized downstream and potentially into stream channels.
-In either case, the turbid conditions would last a relatively short period of time and would dissipate further downstream as particulate matter settles.
+In either case, the turbid conditions would last a short period of time and would dissipate relatively quickly downstream as particulate matter settles (Rosetta 2005).
 As described in the Water Quality Specialist Report various PDC and BMPs are in place to minimize the amount of sediment entering surface water resulting from these activities, including dewatering of streams during culvert removal/replacement.
 Tree falling into streams to increase LWD would result in very minor turbidity increases at each site where a tree strikes the channel bottom.